Skip to main content

 Dogs can be walked along the beach as long as:

-Note, if you own a dog and live within 200 metres of the beach, it is important that you comply with Dog Control laws which state that a dog must be contained and unable to roam away from your section.
-Penguins and other coastal wildlife often nest 200 metres or more inland, and close to or even under houses.
+If you own a dog and live within 200 metres of the beach, it is important that you comply with the Dog Control Act 1996 , which states that a dog must be securely contained within your property and is unable to leave your section.

 In New Zealand, the legislation regarding animal welfare is the Animal Welfare Act 1999.
 It is a very wide-ranging act that deals with offences in the handling and management of animals (including birds).
 Common offences include failing to provide an animal with adequate food, water and shelter, deliberate acts of cruelty towards an animal and failing to seek necessary veterinary advice.